 5. Take a boat ride on the Potomac.

 The Potomac River is said to be the wildest river that flows through a heavily populated area.
 You will see boats on the river, kayaks, even teams rowing crew.
 So join these locals in the footsteps of George Washington and Robert E. Lee and get out on “the Nation’s River”.
-You can catch a water taxi from the National Mall to my next recommendation, National Harbor or Alexandria.
+You can catch a water taxi from the National Mall to a few of my recommendations for short trips from DC, National Harbor or Alexandria.

 7. Touch a piece of the Moon.